-Just like in human medicine, there are specialist for every part of your dog’s body.
+Just like in human medicine, there are specialists for every part of your dog’s body.

-If you have a back problem you go to a neurologist, a bone problem you go to an orthopedic specialist and both of them almost always will refer you to a physical therapist to complete or manage your recovery.
+If you have a back problem you go to a neurologist, for a bone problem you go to an orthopedic specialist and both of them almost always will refer you to a physical therapist to complete or manage your recovery.

 Physical therapists are flat-out essential in human health care and do amazing work.